15 Expats Talk about Health Insurance and Healthcare in Ukraine

 We asked expats in Ukraine if they have access to public healthcare in Ukraine.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Ukraine.
 Many hospitals have been overwhelmed with the influx of patients, leading to long wait times and limited access to medical care.
 The government has implemented a number of measures to help alleviate the strain on the healthcare system, including providing additional funding for medical personnel and equipment, as well as expanding access to telemedicine services.
-Despite these efforts, the healthcare system in Ukraine is still struggling to cope with the pandemic, and many people are still unable to access the care they need," commented one expat who moved to Ukraine.
+Despite these efforts, the healthcare system in Ukraine is still struggling to cope with the pandemic, and many people are still unable to access the care they need," mentioned one expat in Ukraine.

 What advice do you have for expats having a baby in Ukraine?